Château Belle-Vue Haut-Médoc 2020 - Cru Bourgeois Exceptionnel

 About the wine:

 The wine has a deep ruby color.
-The nose is elegant, with subtle spicy and woody notes, plenty of freshness, and concentrated fruit.
-It initially reveals a pronounced minty note, followed by aromas of licorice, nutmeg, cloves, crushed coriander seeds, toasted vanilla, and chocolate.
-There are also rich, juicy fruit notes: wild strawberry, morello cherry, roasted red cherry, redcurrant jelly, fresh blackcurrant, blueberry, wild plum, as well as a fragrant floral bouquet (violet, cornflower, lily) and a hint of roasted notes (toasted hazelnut).
+The nose is elegant, with subtle spicy and oaky notes, plenty of freshness, and concentrated fruit.
+It initially reveals a pronounced menthol note, followed by aromas of licorice, nutmeg, cloves, crushed coriander seeds, toasted vanilla, and chocolate.
+There are also rich, juicy fruit notes: wild strawberry, morello cherry, roasted red cherry, red currant jelly, fresh blackcurrant, blueberry, and wild plum, as well as a fragrant floral bouquet (violet, cornflower, lily) and a hint of roasted notes (toasted hazelnut).
 The palate is rich and enveloping, with a slight sweetness, while remaining fresh and refined.
 It expresses flavors of wild strawberry, creamy blackcurrant, roasted red cherry, fresh morello cherry, and raspberry coulis, as well as mint chocolate, licorice, clove, toasted vanilla, coriander seeds, violet, blueberry, and lily.
 There is also a subtle hint of blackcurrant leaf that adds a lovely freshness to the bouquet.
 The tannins are structured yet silky and savory.
-Beautiful crisp acidity and a lingering, indulgent finish.
+It has a crisp, lively acidity and a lingering, indulgent finish.
 A generous yet refined and elegant wine.

 Customer rating

-Here’s a fine Médoc that’s easy to drink, with well-integrated tannins.
-I really enjoyed it with a gently roasted stuffed pheasant.
+Here's a good, easy-to-drink Médoc with well-integrated tannins.
+I really enjoyed it with the stuffed pheasant that was roasted slowly.

 See all reviews from this customer

-A classic Cru Bourgeois that reaffirms its status in the accomplished 2020 vintage.
-Beautifully crafted, Belle-Vue offers a fine balance between the richness of its aromatic palette of ripe black fruits accompanied by sweet spices and a subtle woody note, and the freshness of its lovely, dense, and structuring mineral backbone.
-The polished, velvety tannins reinforce the persistence of the flavor-rich finish.
-One of the best value-for-money wines in the appellation.
-Already approachable now, it offers a long drinking window extending up to ten years.
-With such a profile—both powerful and elegant—this fine wine will be reserved for the family Easter meal featuring a traditional oven-roasted leg of Limousin lamb.
-Score = 4.1.
+A Cru Bourgeois wine that reaffirms its status with a well-rounded 2020 vintage.
+Beautifully crafted, Belle-Vue offers a fine balance between the richness of its aromatic palette—featuring ripe black fruits accompanied by sweet spices and a subtle hint of oak—and the freshness of its lovely, dense, and structuring mineral backbone.
+The polished, velvety tannins enhance the lingering finish, which is generous with flavors.
+One of the appellation’s best value-for-money wines.
+Already approachable now, it offers a long drinking window for the next ten years.
+With such a profile—both powerful and elegant—this fine wine will be reserved for a family Easter meal featuring a traditional oven-roasted leg of Limousin lamb.
+Rating = 4.1.

 See all reviews from this customer